• Barry

 Fisheries and aquaculture

 Billy has a background in fisheries and aquatic sciences with a focus on marine ecosystem research and aquaculture.
-He is currently pursuing a Master of Science in Fisheries and Aquatic Sciences at the University of Namibia, where he also completed his Bachelor of Science in Fisheries and Aquatic Sciences (Hon).
+He holds a Master of Science in Fisheries and Aquatic Sciences from the University of Namibia, where he also completed his Bachelor of Science in Fisheries and Aquatic Sciences (Hon).
 His academic training includes specialized courses on Harmful Algal Blooms provided by the National Marine Information and Research Center of Namibia and UNESCO IOC Science and Communication Centre on Harmful Algae, and biogeochemical oceanography of the Northern Benguela upwelling system provided by the Regional Graduate Network of Oceanography (RGNO).Professionally has worked on several research projects at the University of Namibia contributing to project advancements.
 He has published extensively in peer-reviewed journals.

 Current Job Openings